protocolbuffers/protobuf/README.txt

   If you already built the package with a different prefix, make sure to run "make clean" before building again.

+** Note for cross-compiling **

+  The makefiles normally invoke the protoc executable that they just built in order to build tests.
+When cross-compiling, the protoc executable may not be executable on the host machine.
+In this case, you must build a copy of protoc for the host machine first, then use the --with-protoc option to tell configure to use it instead.
+For
+  example:

+    ./configure --with-protoc=protoc

+  This will use the installed protoc (found in your $PATH) instead of trying to execute the one built during the build process.
+You can also use an executable that hasn't been installed.
+For example, if you built the protobuf package for your host machine in ../host, you might do:

+    ./configure --with-protoc=../host/src/protoc

+  Either way, you must make sure that the protoc executable you use has the same version as the protobuf source code you are trying to use it with.

 ** Note for Solaris users **

   Solaris 10 x86 has a bug that will make linking fail, complaining